Bellerive-sur-Allier: Road transportation

 These main roads are not enough to relieve congestion at peak hours (quasi-permanent stoppers on deck Bellerive) and the arrival of the A719 motorway in 2015, though it approaches the heart of the town, was not enough to improve the traffic conditions.

 The main roads are closed to vehicles weighing more than 7.5 tonnes except for local traffic.
 Controls are organized regularly by municipal services to ensure that heavy vehicles comply with the regulations.

 Parking is free.
 It performs even side on even years and odd side on odd years.

 Cycling transportation

-Bike lanes were built on part of the RD 2209, on the Avenue de Vichy (north-south between the Boussange roundabout and Georges-Beaugnies alley and in both directions beyond) and Avenue de la République in both directions and the roundabout of the Republic since 2010, as well as a portion of the Maurice-Chalus street, a portion of one-way between Jean-Ferlot street and the church (between two traffic calmings).
+Bike lanes were built on part of the D2209, on the Avenue de Vichy and Avenue de la République (renovated in 2024-2025) in both directions, as well as a portion of the Maurice-Chalus street, a portion of one-way between Jean-Ferlot street and the church (between two traffic calmings).

 Bike paths also exist around the bridge of Europe.

 In July 2010, a 2.7 km-cycle route was established between the Bellerive bridge and the swimming centre.
 This service comes despite an impairment of this signaling equipment, better service.
 New roads have been built and existing roads were adapted.

 Round of the Lac d'Allier by bike is completed in July 2011.

+The Via Allier, a 27 km-route following the Allier River from Saint-Yorre to Billy, created in 2020, passes in Bellerive-sur-Allier.